-What goes into the fabric of a successful collaboration between the arts and clinical practice?
-What makes it meaningful and how should this be measured?
-Are these collaborations taken seriously?
+What does a successful collaboration between the arts and clinical practice look like?
+What makes it meaningful?
+And how could it be measured?

 To conclude the Institute of Psychiatry, Psychology and Neuroscience’s Arts in Mind festival, we drew together a diverse crowd of clinicians, arts practitioners and people with lived experience to explore the successes and challenges of arts-medical collaborations and envision new ways of working.

 This dialogue featured contributions from Rebecca Gordon-Nesbitt, parliamentary researcher and author of the All Party Parliamentary Group on Arts, Health, and Wellbeing Report; David O’Flynn, Chair of the Adamson Collection and Consultant Psychiatrist in Rehabilitation and Challenging Behaviour, SLaM; Sally Marlow, radio broadcaster and addictions researcher, KCL; Stan Papoulias, Assistant Director of the Service User Research Enterprise, IoPPN; Peter MacRae and Hannah Ali from RCPsych’s Art Special Interest Group; Matthew Swann, CEO of the City of London Sinfonia; RE:CREATE Psychiatry Founding Members Lauren Gavaghan, Consultant Psychiatrist, and Susan Young, animation and mental health researcher, Royal College of Art; and Mao Fong Lim, medical student and the event’s Artist in Residence.